 Coronavirus Disease 2019 (COVID-19) is a respiratory disease caused by the SARS-CoV-2 virus.
-In 2020, the World Health Organization (WHO) declared the outbreak of COVID-19 a Public Health Emergency of International Concern.
-WHO and public health authorities around the world are taking action to contain the COVID-19 outbreak.
-However, long term success depends on all sections of society, including businesses and employers, to take certain actions to help stop the spread of this disease.
+In 2020, the World Health Organization (WHO) declared the outbreak of COVID-19 a Public Health Emergency of International Concern and a pandemic.
+Long term success depends on all sections of society, including businesses and employers, to take certain actions to help stop the spread of this disease.

 Timberline Adventure is committed to providing our guests with a safe and enjoyable environment during our hiking and cycling tours.
 Our goal is to send you home healthy, happy, less stressed and rejuvenated from your time spent outdoors.
-Our general policies for additional procedures while the coronavirus pandemic is with us is as follows:
+Our general policies for health considerations is as follows:

-- Educate guests pretour and require that guests do not arrive with any pre-observed symptoms of the virus
+- Educate guests pretour, highly recommend getting fully vaccinated before arriving for a tour, and require that guests do not arrive with any pre-observed symptoms of a virus

 - Keep up to date with CDC and NPS guidelines

-- Educate our guests in an ongoing manor
+- Educate our guests in an ongoing manner